 Wandering how to get from El Nido to Coron?
-If you want to take the ferry from El Nido to Coron or vice versa (because there is some seriously amazing diving there), there are 2 ways you can get there.
-You can fly (apparently…but evidence is severely lacking) or boat it.
-Teacake decided to ride the waves and discovered some essential tips for you!
+If you want to take the ferry from El Nido to Coron or vice versa (because there is some seriously amazing diving there), there are two ways you can get there.
+You can fly (apparently…but evidence is severely lacking) or take the boat.
+I decided to ride the waves for you, and discovered some essential tips!
 Take note happy travellers; this is what you need to do.

 You can get tickets from your hotel, booking agencies in town or there are always tickets at the port itself.